sjbylo/aba/README.md

 cd compact
 scripts/cluster-config.sh        # example execution to show the cluster configuration extracted from the Agend-based files.
 ```

+- If you want to install workers with different CPU/MEM sizes (which can be used to install cluster infra sub-systems, e.g. Ceph and/or ES etc - infra nodes), change the VM resources (CPU/RAM) as needed after OpenShift is installed (if using VMs).

 - Govc is used to create and manage VMs on ESXi or vSphere.
   - https://github.com/vmware/govmomi/tree/main/govc